davidcorne/UnitCpp/README.md

 ### How to get UnitC++ ###

+__ For Users __

+UnitC++ has a project page on [SourceForge](https://sourceforge.net/projects/unitcpp/) which has versioned downloads.

+__ For Developers __

-UnitC++ is stored in a mercurial repository.
+UnitC++ is stored in a mercurial repository centrally at bitbucket.
 The best way to get it is to clone it onto local disk.
 Like so.

     cd ~
     hg clone https://davidcorne@bitbucket.org/davidcorne/unitcpp

 You can also download/clone it from GitHub at `https://github.com/davidcorne/UnitCpp`.